 Unistar Computers, 555 Parliament St: Finding the right electronics can be tough, check by Unistar’s booth to see what they have to offer.

 Yonge Street Mission, 270 Gerrard St: Stop by their open house from 1:00PM – 5:00PM on Saturday, September 9th to learn about their programs and services.

-These vendors and organizations joined our local businesses on the street.
-We look forward to having them back in 2018!
+These vendors and organizations have been approved to join our local businesses on the street.
+Watch for more to be added!

 Beaver Tails (food truck)

 Chifles on the Go (grilled wings and veggies, pulled beef, pork etc.)

 G Fox & Co.
 Canada

 Karla Dean, Karizma (jewellery)